moorepants/eme185/content/pages/syllabus.rst

 Engineering Programs:

 a. an ability to apply knowledge of mathematics, science, and engineering

-c. an ability to design a system , component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability
+c. an ability to design a system, component, or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability
 d. an ability to function on multidisciplinary teams